TeacherLists Blog

 The Right Kind of Personal

-This is a great time to pull out the stationary and let a teacher know their hard work goes noticed.
+This is a great time to pull out the stationery and let a teacher know their hard work is noticed.
 Share your gratitude, a quick story, or how your child has blossomed over the last year.
 Remember to date the card and include your child’s name.
 Some of the best gifts don’t come from a store.
 And you certainly can’t put a price tag on memories.

 Arts and Crafty